skyvers/Aged-care/tutorial/chapter3.md

    ![Copy file](../doc_src_img/chapter6/2.jpg "Copy file")

 Skyve applications can store images and other types of rich content.
 To be able to do this, Skyve needs to have full access to a folder to store and manage content.
 You need to create a dedicated folder for Skyve to do this.
-The content folder can be located anywhere and named whatever you like, however it is easiest to place it inside your eclipse folder and name it something simple like `content`.
+The content folder which can be located anywhere and named whatever you like, however it is easiest to place it inside your eclipse folder and name it something simple like `content`.

+3. Create a folder name `content` inside your eclipse folder

-3. Open the File window and browse to the content folder (which is in your root folder) and create new folder named `agedCare`.
+4. Open the File window and browse to the content folder (which is in your root folder) and create new folder named `agedCare`.

    ![Content](../doc_src_img/chapter6/3.jpg "Content")

-4. Open the agedCare.json file in your preferred text editor.
+5. Open the agedCare.json file in your preferred text editor.

 Go to the `content` section and modify the `directory` setting to tell Skyve where the content folder is located.
 Note that you must not use backslashes even if you are running on Windows - and the folder path must be terminated with a slash